hugomeiland/aurora-kp-display/README.md

 app, I wanted to create something that is really accessible can can be read in a glance.
 Something like my clock on the wall or the thermometer at the window.

-The first version of this is build on the LILYGO T-Display.
+The first version of this is build on the LILYGO TTGO T-Display.

 ![Aurora Kp display](IMG_0983.jpg)